-The union flag of Great Britain is sometimes referred to as the Union Jack and is made up of three overlaid crosses.
+The union flag of the United Kingdom of Great Britain and Northern Ireland is sometimes referred to as the Union Jack and is made up of three overlaid crosses.
 One of these crosses is the flag of the Patron Saint of Scotland, Saint Andrew, although he was not actually born in Scotland.

-Andrew’s home was Copernicum, and like his brother, Simon Peter, he was a fisherman.
+Andrew’s home was the village of Bethsaida on the Sea of Galilee, and like his brother Simon Peter, he was a fisherman.

-Andrew along with Peter, James and John formed the inner circle of Jesus’ 12 apostles, however he was a disciple of St. John the Baptist prior to becoming a follower of Christ.
+Andrew, along with Peter, James and John formed the inner circle of Jesus’ 12 apostles.
+Andrew was however a disciple of St. John the Baptist prior to becoming a follower of Christ.

 Not a great deal is known about his early life other than he is mentioned in the Bible as taking part in the ‘Feeding of the Five Thousand’.
 It is not absolutely certain where he preached the Gospel, or where he is buried, but Patras in Achia claims to be the place where he was martyred and crucified on a cross.